 If the IoT revolution is going to succeed, we need to have a robust regulatory framework in place to ensure that device manufacturers adhere to minimum, mutually intelligible IoT cybersecurity standards.
 We should also standardize device-level security protocols to ensure that each network element is part of a general strategy for combatting common threats.
 We can’t afford to leave any weak, low-level links unguarded.

 With new types of cyber-attacks emerging constantly, it’s essential to get ahead of the curve as soon as possible.
 Every IoT device has a corresponding IP address.
 Therefore, each small device can have serious implications for global network privacy.
-An attacker could potentially infiltrate the network and follow a trail of data from any given device to an end-user.'If the IoT revolution is going to succeed, we need to have a robust regulatory framework in place to ensure that device manufacturers adhere to minimum, mutually intelligible IoT cybersecurity standards.'
-Click To Tweet
+An attacker could potentially infiltrate the network and follow a trail of data from any given device to an end-user.

 The next few years will be critical for IoT.
 The entire concept may well rise or fall on the basis of how well we collectively address cybersecurity risks.
 Connectivity is always a double-edged sword, and most IoT cybersecurity challenges have yet to be overcome.
 Fortunately, it seems that device manufacturers are being spurred into action.